m-resh/Metaheuristic_Optimization/README.md

 ### 5. Discussion

 As we can see in the results, accuracies achieved using the proposed algorithm are almost as good as Grid search, and in some cases even they are exactly equal.
 The greatest difference observed was 0.017 (1.7 %) which could be negligible.
 The major difference, however, between the two methods, is the time needed for each to reach the result.
 Our proposed algorithm is significantly faster in all sections.
 In the extreme cases, Grid search took more than 3000 times the time needed for the proposed algorithm.
-Even in the closest cases, Grid search&#39;s run time was more than 160 times run time of the proposed algorithm.
+Even in the closest cases, Grid search's run time was more than 160 times run time of the proposed algorithm.

 What is more, large step sizes and limits were sometimes need for Grid search in order to have a reasonable run time.
 In critical cases, where we need small steps, Grid search needs even more time.
 Nonetheless, this is the expense we have to pay, if we are looking for the absolute best result.